Monte Carlo with Determinantal Point Processes: Experimental illustration

-We take the reference measure $\mu(\d x)$ to be the product Jacobi measure in \eqref{Jacobi measure} with $\alpha_1=\beta_1=-1/2$, and $\alpha_j,\beta_j$ drawn i.i.d. uniformly on $[-1/2,1/2]$ for $1 < j\leq d$.
-As proposed in Section~\ref{s:sampling}, we use $\omega_{eq}$ for density proposal in the rejection sampling steps, and the bounds in \citep{Gau09}.
-Figure~\ref{f:sample} depicts a weighted sample of the associated multivariate OP Ensemble when $d=2$ and $N=150$.
+Figure~\ref{f:sample} depicts one of the obtained samples when $d=2$ and $N=150$.
 Each disk is centered at a node $\bv x_i$ in the sample, and the area of the disk is proportional to the weight $1/K_N(\bv x_i,\bv x_i)$.
 The marginal plots on each axis depict the marginal histograms of the weighted sample, with a green curve indicating the density of the marginal Jacobi measures corresponding to $j=1,2$ in \eqref{Jacobi measure}.
 Good agreement is observed for the marginals, as expected from the unbiasedness in \eqref{e:weightedUnbiasedness}.

+We now proceed to investigating the Gaussianity and estimating the variance decay of the linear statistics in Theorems~\ref{DPPMC Th1} and \ref{DPPMC Th2}, with three integration tasks.
+All our confidence intervals include a Bonferroni correction to take into account the fact that these three experiments share the same OPE samples.